 “We want the theater to operate for events, schools, conferences.
 We want all areas of ancient Messene to operate in a multifaceted manner,” he notes.
 “We want the whole city to become alive, to be related to society and the institutions.”

-The ancient theatre of Messene is located at the northwest of the archaeological site of Messene.
+The ancient Greek theater of Messene is located at the northwest of the archaeological site of Messene.
 Its first building phase is dated back to the 3rd century BC.
 The walls of the scene, the proscenium and the orchestra were repaired during the 1st and 2nd century AD.

 The high pointed posterns and the staircases mounting to the highest levels of the grand theater give the impression of a fortress.
 These elements, along with the fact that the retaining wall was visible and accessible from outside, render the theater of Messene unique in its kind and a precursor of the colossal theaters and amphitheaters of the Roman era.